SaurabMishra12/Supplimentary-Materials/README.md

 reaches the model and which adversarial content does; only the first is visible to a candidate-survival metric.

-## What is not here

-This package deliberately stops at the specification boundary.
-It does **not**
-contain:

-- the attack-generation implementation, including the A5 detector-query optimisation loop and its search over local edits;
-- experiment orchestration, dataset-construction machinery, or debugging utilities;
-- unreleased attack variants;
-- model generations from the behavioural harnesses.
-The behavioural layer is released as compliance indicators and aggregates rather than raw completions.

 The algorithmic specification of every attack configuration is in `configs/detector.yaml`, `results/table1_attack_ladder.csv` and